 Air Conditioner/Heat Pump Tune-Up: $75

 There are a number of advantages of home solar energy.
-You can save money, reduce emissions, and raise your property values.
-With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.
+You can qualify for tax benefits, reduce emissions, and save money.
+With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

-Generally speaking, your energy bills will decrease significantly after you install solar panels.
+Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Belton, the average amount someone can save is $1,467 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.